 In accordance with resolution 73/341, the President will identify proposals, in a timely manner, through consultations with all Member States, the President of the Economic and Social Council and the General Committee, within their respective mandates, aimed at addressing gaps, overlaps and duplication where they are found to exist in the agenda of the Assembly as they relate to the 2030 Agenda for Sustainable Development as a whole, and reaffirm the respective mandates of the Main Committees of the Assembly, and on that basis, call upon all of them to continue their consideration of addressing gaps, overlaps and duplication in their respective agendas as they relate to the 2030 Agenda as a whole, and in this regard requests them to make proposals available for discussion during the seventy-fourth session of the Assembly.

-The President will appoint two Co-facilitators for this process.
+The President has appointed two co-facilitators for this process.

 Question of equitable representation on and increase in the membership of the Security Council and matters related to the Security Council